Skip to content

 • eta

-Imaginary term in the denominator of the Green's function required for lattice calculations of finite-size systems, i.e. an energy resolution (can also be seen as a controlled broadening or inelastic energy scale).
+Imaginary constant (scalar self energy) in the denominator of the Green's function required for lattice calculations of finite-size systems, i.e. an energy resolution (can also be seen as a controlled broadening or inelastic energy scale).
 For technical details, see Documentation.

 The calculation is structured in the following way: